 It was another challenging month for stocks, with three month returns from August 31st through November 20th the worst in 80 years.
 On November 20th, US stocks closed at a level last seen in April 1997.
 However, stocks rallied 17% over the next 5 days, still leaving the S&P 500 down 7.2% on the month, down 22.8% on the quarter and down 37.7% on year.
 Economic news continues to be horrible, but stocks rallied simply because hedge funds appear to have stopped selling.

-The #1 question our clients have asked over the last few weeks: "Can we sell all stocks now, step back into the market when things calms down?"
-The problem with that strategy is that, as volatile as the market has been to the downside in the last three months, we've seen 4 occasions where stocks have gained 10% or more in very short time frame.
+The #1 question our clients have asked over the last few weeks: "Can we sell all stocks now and step back into the market when things calms down?"
+The problem with that strategy is that, as volatile as the market has been to the downside in the last three months, we've seen 4 occasions where stocks have gained 10% or more in a very short time frame.
 So rather than protecting our clients against further losses, more likely we would sell stocks low, only to buy back later at higher levels.

 From a technical point of view, the good news is that the Dow Industrials at 8000 and the S&P 500 at 800 seem to be the hard floor of this particular bear market.
 We've broken through those levels a couple of times, but each time the market rallies back hard the next day.
 As we have discussed in other recent commentaries, stocks remain exceptionally undervalued even if we discount next year's earnings expectations by a third.